fontlabcom/getgo-fonts/docs/zotoserif-khmer.md

 ---

-## Coto Serif Khmer
+## Zoto Serif Khmer

-Coto Serif Khmer is a design for the Khmer script.
+Zoto Serif Khmer is a design for the Khmer script.

 It contains 378 glyphs and 6 OpenType features, and supports 184 characters from the Unicode blocks: Khmer, Khmer Symbols, Basic Latin.